mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 The story I couldn't wait to get home and write started just south of _Royal Oak Avenue_.
 3 guys, all half my age, had gathered along the side of the trail.
 As I went past, I heard them talk about the run they were planing to do.

 It was maybe a minute down the trail when I heard their footsteps.
-The first guy went by me at what I guessed to be about sub-5 min/km and his two friends were a touch slower.
-So I am feeling good and with quicker people just ahead me, I decided to match pace with the slower two.
+The first guy went by me at what I guessed to be 5 min/km and his two friends were a touch slower.
+I am feeling good and with quicker people ahead me, I decided to match pace with the slower two.

-That pace lasted a just a few minutes for the two guys ahead of me.
-The gap that they put into me was gone and their effort fell right off.
-No only was the first guy putting the hurt on these two, I don't think they were happy being caught by me.
+That pace lasted for maybe a kilometre for the two ahead of me.
+The gap that they put into me was gone and their effort fell off.
+No only was the first guy putting the hurt on these two, I don't think they were happy being caught either.

 <!---->
 The fastest of the these 3 was further up the trail but had stopped to wait for his buddies.
 He was looking at his friends still down the trail with a dejected disposition as I went past.